University Administrative Policies

 4.10.
 Construction Contracts with External Contractors and Contracts for Purchase of Professional Services Related to Architectural Services, External Auditing Services, Debt Financing, and Investment Management

-The Executive Vice President for Administration and the Chief Procurement Officer are authorized to sign all construction contracts with external contractors and contracts for purchase of professional services related to architectural services, external auditing services, debt financing, and investment management.
+The Executive Vice President for Finance and Administration and the Chief Procurement Officer are authorized to sign all construction contracts with external contractors and contracts for purchase of professional services related to architectural services, external auditing services, debt financing, and investment management.
 Both signatures are required.

 4.11.
 Athletics